-StartArticlesMy two biggest nightmares as an entrepreneur
+Home Articles My two biggest nightmares as an entrepreneur

-My two biggest nightmares as an entrepreneur
+My two biggest nightmares as an entrepreneur.

-2nd nightmare: not being chosen
+Second nightmare: not being chosen.

-Naturally, we know that we will not always be chosen in the quotation process.
-I know it can happen, but it bothers me.
-Wow, really?
-I am different, I am better.
-We have to find that within ourselves, don't we?
-So when a prospect doesn't choose me – which is rare – I always reflect on the criteria used and try to see the situation from the person's perspective, in order to perhaps try a different approach next time, evolving and improving more and more.
+Naturally, we know that we won't always be chosen in the quotation process.
+I know it can happen, but it's unsettling.
+"Wow, how could that be?
+I'm different, I'm better."
+We have to believe that about ourselves, right?
+So when a prospect doesn't choose me – which is rare – I always reflect on the criteria used and try to see the situation from the person's perspective, to perhaps try a different approach next time, evolving and improving more and more.

-Peter Signorelli
+Pedro Signorelli

-Peter Signorelli
+Pedro Signorelli

 RELATED ARTICLES